 Prostate cancer video transcription

-Prostate cancer affects over 30,000 men in the UK every year with about 10,000 dying each year of the disease.
+In the UK over 47000 men are diagnosed with prostate cancer each year with around 10,000 men dying from this disease per year.
 Prognosis is determined by the stage and the grade of the cancer when it is diagnosed and a cure is only possible when the cancer is confined to the prostate gland.

 There is currently no screening programme in the UK for the detection of early prostate cancer and the majority of patients are diagnosed by their GP with a PSA blood test and/or and examination of the prostate.
 Many men will have problems passing urine as they get older and although the majority of these men will not have prostate cancer, a small number will be diagnosed during one these visits.